ylletjs/yllet/docs/v2/readme.md

   });
 ```

-You can also set global params using key/value or object:
+You can also set global params using key/value or object

 ```js
 client.param('source', 'yllet');